Destiny: Writing from the Diaspora

 Grace Yee is the author of Chinese Fish (Giramondo Publishing), winner of the Victorian Prize for Literature, the Victorian Premier's Award for Poetry, and the Mary and Peter Biggs Award for Poetry at the Ockham New Zealand Book Awards.
 Her second collection is Joss: A History (also Giramondo).
 She lives in Melbourne, on Wurundjeri land.

-Artwork for Santilla Chingaipe
+Artwork for Tasneem Chopra

 The Lawler